Uterine Fibroid Treatment in Oklahoma City

 UTERINE FIBROID EMBOLIZATION (UFE)

 The uterine fibroid embolization procedure begins with a tiny incision in the groin area.
-This incision provides the Interventional Radiologist (IR) with access to the femoral artery in the upper thigh.
-Using specialized X-ray equipment, the IR passes a catheter (small tube) into the femoral artery and then into the uterine artery.
-Once the catheter is in this position, the IR injects embolic material (small spheres) through the catheter and into the blood flow leading to the uterine fibroid tumors.
-The embolic material travels to the blood vessels around the fibroid, depriving the fibroid of oxygenated blood.
+This incision provides the interventional radiologist (IR) with access to the femoral artery in the upper thigh.
+Using specialized X-ray equipment, the IR passes a catheter (small tube) into the femoral artery, to the uterine artery, and guides it near the location of the fibroid tumor.
+When the IR has reached the location of the fibroids, embolic material (small spheres) are injected through the catheter and into the blood flow leading to the uterine fibroid tumors.
+The embolic material blocks the vessels around the fibroid, depriving it of oxygenated blood.
 The oxygen deprivation results in fibroids shrinking.
 The embolic material remains permanently in the blood vessels at the fibroid site.
 The catheter is then moved to the other side of the uterus, usually using the same incision in the thigh.
 Once the IR has completed embolization of the uterine artery on both sides, the catheter is gently removed and the IR places finger pressure over the small incision in your thigh.
 After holding the puncture site for a few minutes to help stop any bleeding, the IR may close the incision using a vascular closure device.
 The entire fibroid treatment typically lasts less than one hour, and is performed as an outpatient therapy.
-Patients usually stay anywhere from four to 23 hours after the procedure is complete.
+Patients usually stay anywhere from 4 to 23 hours after the procedure is complete.

 A procedure called endometrial ablation destroys the endometrium – the lining of your uterus – with the goal of reducing your menstrual flow.
 In some women, menstrual flow may stop completely.
 No incisions are needed for endometrial ablation.
 Your doctor inserts slender tools through your cervix — the passageway between your vagina and your uterus.
 The tools vary, depending on the method used to destroy the endometrium.
 Some types of endometrial ablation use extreme cold, while other methods depend on heated fluids, microwave energy or high-energy radio frequencies.
-Women with fibroids should only consider endometrial ablation as a treatment option if they have small (less than one inch in diameter) submucosal fibroids.
+Endometrial ablation can only be used to treat submucosal fibroids that are less than one inch in diameter.